bobbydurrett/MySQL-Scripts/README.md

 ## Scripts:

+* `digestinfo.sql` - Show SQL statement information by digest

+* `findsql.sql` - Find a SQL run during a given timeframe

+* `postquery.sql` - Run after a SQL statement to show the most active tables and indexes

 * `prequery.sql` - Run before a SQL statement to capture metrics

-* `postquery.sql` - Run after a SQL statement to show the most active tables and indexes

 * `runquery.py` - Run a query in Python and output timing, row and byte counts

-* `findsql.sql` - Find a SQL run during a given timeframe

 * `threadwaits.sql` - Show what threads are currently waiting on